THE HIGHLANDS AND ISLANDS OF SCOTLAND

 The Southern Highlands

-On the Road to the Isles, from Fort William to Mallaig there is a must-do stop - the Glenfinnan Viaduct, made famous by the Harry Poetter films, but parking is limited, so take care.
-Before you leave Fort William drop in at the Ben Nevis Highland Centre to check out their Malt of the Mont).
+On the Road to the Isles, from Fort William to Mallaig (ferry port for Skye) there is a must-do stop - the Glenfinnan Viaduct, made famous by the Harry Potter films.
+Before you leave Fort William drop in at the Ben Nevis Highland Centre to check out their Malt of the Month.
 South of Fort William is Oban, Gateway to the Isles - from here CalMac sails to lots of islands; Stop off at Dunstaffnage Castle en route.
-If you are travelling south, stop off at Histroic Scotland's Bonawe Furnace before travelling on to Inveraray on the shores of Loch Fyne and Loch Lomond, said to be the most beautiful loch in Scotland.
+On the road from Oban to Inveraray is the Bonawe Furnace - a historic site unlike any other.

 For ideas on what to see and where to go, talk with staff at the caravan parks, because the locals know best!.
 To find out where you can stay, go to Self-Catering or Touring Thistle Holiday Parks in the Highlands and Islands